 Karlin has a lot to offer visitors – like so many areas in Prague, there is beautiful architecture here and lots of cool cafes and restaurants to check out.

-Karlin is also very well-located to getting to the city centre, with both metro and tram lines taking you to the old town in around ten to fifteen minutes.
+Karlin is also very well-located for getting to the city centre, with both metro and tram lines taking you to the old town in around ten to fifteen minutes.
 All in all, it is a great place to stay if you’re looking for a cool area that is super well-located for exploring the city.

 Where to Stay in Karlin